loickt/timelapse_slicer/README.md

 # timelapse_slicer
-make one picture with vertical slices of all pictures (or part of them) of a timelapse
+make one picture with vertical stripes of each pictures (or part of them) of a timelapse -> see example folder
 Notebook yet in french